 About:

-Ben Kalra is an experienced Yoga teacher based in Charlotte, North Carolina.
-He’s taught over 4,000 classes and completed over 1,500 hours of in-person training.
+Ben Kalra is a dedicated teacher and practitioner of Yoga.
+He’s based in North Carolina, and travels widely to lead trainings and retreats across the U.S. and abroad.
+He’s taught over 4,000 classes and completed over 1,500 hours of formal in-person training.
 He’s a certified Katonah Yoga® teacher, and his primary mentor is Abbie Galvin of The Studio in New York City.

-After his initial 200-hour training, Ben immersed himself in the study of Asana & functional movement, and taught many workshops on handstands and arm balances.
-He later completed a 300-hour advanced training in California with Serge Bandura and Gloria Baraquio, which deepened his studies in meditation, mantra, pranayama, and the sacred texts.
-He went on to complete another 300-hour training with Jonah Kest, which further developed his tools in modern vinyasa.
-Over the years, he’s spent time with many styles including Awakening Yoga, Adaptive Yoga, Baptiste, Iyengar, Jivamukti, and more.
+After his initial 200-hour training, Ben immersed himself in the study of Asana, mobility, and functional movement.
+He later completed a 300-hour advanced training with Serge Bandura and Gloria Baraquio, which deepened his studies in meditation, pranayama, mantra, and the sacred texts.
+He went on to complete another 300-hour advanced training with Jonah Kest, which further developed his tools in Vinyasa Yoga.
+Over the years, he’s spent time with many styles including Adaptive Yoga, Awakening Yoga, Baptiste, Iyengar, Jivamukti, and more.

 Ben’s approach is both serious and lighthearted; he believes the best dharma talks leave room for a bad joke.
 He views Yoga as a slow-burning liberation practice that dismantles the obstacles of the mind to reveal the true Self.
 His favorite verse in the Bhagavad Gita is 2.40: “On this path, effort never goes to waste and there is no failure.
 Even a little effort toward spiritual awareness will protect you from the greatest fear.”